ThomasBassa/near-netcar/docs/Unified Design.md

 **Figure 6.** State diagram of manual assisted and manual mode

-### Use Case - Obstacle Detection (C012)

-1. press button on website to switch to assisted mode
-2. calls method on vehicle
-3. assisted manual comes on
-  - Lidar comes on, servo begins rotating
-4. if an obstacle is detected
-  - vehicle stops
-  - alerts user by publishing event
-5. user has option for a 20 sec override
-6. if override option is not taken
-  - wait until obstacle has moved
-7. if override option taken
-  - start a timer
-  - switch to manual mode
-  - switch back to assisted after 20 sec

 ![AssistManual](https://github.com/ThomasBassa/near-netcar/blob/master/docs/Diagrams/ServoRotationDiagram.png)

 **Figure 7.** Diagram showing how the servo's rotation angle was determined